EmpPowiUDE/NovalandCorruptionGuide/docs/source/CodeStructureElection.rst

 In the HTML template, there is a style block at the top that define the appearance of the buttons and the table layout in which the parties' images and names are displayed.
 After that, the title of the page is defined in the :code:`h1` element, which contains the current day and the day count in Novaland.
 The main text below explains that participants can now vote for one of the two parties.
 The information about which of the two parties is the incumbent party is also displayed here, using :code:`{{ incumbent_party }}` again.

-Below this paragraph, a table with multiple columns is created that contains the party images and the party namen.
+Below this paragraph, a table with multiple columns is created that contains the party images and the party names.
 Participants could click on either parties' image or name below the image to vote for that party.
 The images of the parties are displayed using the :code:`img` element, which uses the :code:`{% static %}` tag to access the images stored in the :code:`static` folder of the oTree project, as it was done on the previous pages.
 The names of the parties are displayed in a paragraph element below the images.
 The order of the parties (which party is displayed in the left and which in the right column) is determined by the value of the :code:`first_party` variable.
 If the value is **Konservative Partei Novaland**, the **Konservative Partei Novaland** is displayed in the left column and the **Soziale Partei Novaland** in the right column, and vice versa.

 The following code snippet shows how the parties are displayed in the HTML template.
 This code is repeated for both parties, with the only difference being the party name and image: